codebar/tutorials/sql/lesson2/tutorial.md

 Contrary to the query used before without LIMIT that returned all the rows in the table, this one only returns the first 5.

-Although it is not strictly necessary to have an ORDER BY clause when you LIMIT the results, it is highly recommended.
-Doing so, you can be certain that you will always get the same results when running the same query multiple times.
+When using LIMIT you should always include an ORDER BY clause in your SQL statements.
+Doing so, you can be certain that you will get the same results when running the same query multiple times.

-If additionally you are paginating the result, you need to use LIMIT together with **OFFSET**.
+If you want to view the next _x_ results, you can specify an **OFFSET**.
 This operator can we understood as _Skip the first N records, and give me the ones after_.
 For example, if you run

 ```SQL
 SELECT name, age